MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-client-errors.md

 Additional information:

 Relevant only when using the [Kusto Queued Ingest Client](kusto-ingest-client-reference.md#interface-ikustoqueuedingestclient).
 The queued ingest client ingests data by uploading a message to the relevant Azure queue.
-If there is a post failure, the exception is raised containing the queue URI, the reason for failure in the 'Error' field, and possibly an inner exception in the 'InnerException' field.
+If there's a post failure, the exception is raised.
+It will contain the queue URI, the reason for the failure in the 'Error' field, and possibly an inner exception in the 'InnerException' field.

 ### DataFormatNotSpecifiedException